engineyard/eycloud-helper-cronjobs/README.md

 # Cronjobs helpers for EY Cloud

-Two definitions for other recipes to create/maintain cronjobs
+Definitions for other recipes to create/maintain/restart cronjobs

 ## crond definition